fjfinch/SignedBinaryCalculator/README.md

 Offset binary is a bit different and will give a '-' when a faulty amount of bits is given.

 ## ToDo
-I will be working on a python version.
+* I might make a python version.